What you'll learn

 Blocks

-For this codelab you will use two custom blocks, as well as five blocks from Blockly's standard set.
+This codelab will use two custom blocks, as well as five blocks from Blockly's standard set.

 The custom blocks represent the Object and Member sections of the JSON specification.